Meetings

 We meet on the first Wednesday of the month.

-We meet on the first Wednesday of the month, February to December, at St Martins Presbyterian Church, 43 St Martins Road, Christchurch.
+We meet on the first Wednesday of the month, February to December, at St Martins Presbyterian Church, 43 St Martins Road, Christchurch, starting with morning tea and socialising at 9.30am before our guest speaker's presentation at 10am.

-Our next meeting will be held on Wednesday 4th February 2026 with guest speaker, Dr Reuben Woods - artist, writer, historian and curator - who will be speaking on Street Art.
+Our next meeting will be held on Wednesday 6th May 2026 with guest speaker, Kate Russell, who will be talking on Modern Slavery.

 • 4/02/2026 10:00 AM